awslabs/aurora-dsql-sqlalchemy/README.md

 pip install psycopg2-binary
 ```

-## Sample Application

-A sample application is provided in [examples/pet-clinic-app](https://github.com/awslabs/aurora-dsql-sqlalchemy/tree/main/examples/pet-clinic-app) that shows how to use Aurora DSQL with SQLAlchemy.
-To run the included example please refer to the [sample README](https://github.com/awslabs/aurora-dsql-sqlalchemy/blob/main/examples/pet-clinic-app/README.md).

 ## Dialect Configuration

 After installation, you can connect to an Aurora DSQL cluster using SQLAlchemy's `create_engine`: